JeffreyScottMartin/client-invest-match-backend/content/articles/unlocking-ai’s-potential-why-clean-organized-data-matters.md

 date: 2025-06-03T08:55:00.000Z
 description: AI is revolutionizing business, but without clean, structured data, even the most advanced models can fail to deliver meaningful insights.
-  Discover why data hygiene is the unsung hero of successful AI—and how organizing, standardizing, and continuously refining your data can unlock AI’s full potential
+  Discover why data hygiene is the unsung hero of successful AI and how organizing, standardizing, and continuously refining your data can unlock AI’s full potential
 imageCopyright: Photo by Kevin Ku